predragnikolic/Sone/README.md

-# Sone Color Scheme - Sublime Color Scheme
+# Sone Color Scheme - Sublime Text 3
 Simple and Unique, a sublime color scheme like no other.

 ![Sone Color Scheme Screen shot](img/screenshot.png)